vbrusca/LoxLang/README.md

 -gs = A Lox string script to process, loading globals, before running the intended script.
 -gu = A Lox URL script to process, loading globals, before running the intended script, expect a script JSON = { "script":"some Lox code here" }.
 -ru = A URL to send a execution response message to.
--gv = The global variable to return after script execution, doesn't support Objects.
+-gv = The global variable to return after script execution, objects are converted to a JSON string.
 </pre>

 ## Example CLI Call